 Class 6: A spray of a Shrub or Old Garden Rose

 Class 7: Open bloom rose(s) of any class, stamens must show.

 Class 8: A photo of any rose garden or any rose society activity

 Class 9: Abstract or Impressionism: A photo having non-objective design, form or content, of a rose plant(s) or any portion thereof.
 Does not include abstract arrangements.

 - Contest is open only to members of the Charleston Lowcountry Rose Society and must have taken all photographs entered.
 Any contestants who have not paid their current year’s dues will be ineligible.

 - Contestants are permitted to enter a maximum of three photographs per class in all classes.
 However, contestants may enter only one photo of a particular variety in ANY class.
-Photos can be no larger than 5” x 7” size but no frame or matting is allowed.
+Photos can be in 4” x 6” or 5” x 7” size but no frame or matting is allowed.

 - Duplicate photos may NOT be entered in different classes.

 - The rose photos must be entered with the ARS approved exhibition name.
 Grooming the rose(s) is encouraged and artificial backgrounds may be used.

 - Photographs need to be submitted in the following format: class number with the letters a-c for multiple pictures in the same class, last name of the contestant and the approved exhibition name of the rose.
 An example would be 1a – Morgan – Gemini; 1b – Morgan- Queen Elizabeth; 1c – Morgan – Betty Boop.
 Tag should be taped in back of the photo.
 Any text in front of the entry will be cause for disqualification.